57698018

 Yeovil Hospital Refutes Claims of Thermometer Removal Amid Heatwave

-Yeovil Hospital has strongly denied allegations that thermometers were removed during last weekend’s heatwave to hide just how hot conditions had become for patients.
-A whistleblower claimed that when temperatures on a ward reached 30.8 degrees Celsius on Sunday, May 24, hospital managers supposedly took away the thermometers.
+Yeovil Hospital has firmly denied allegations that thermometers were removed from wards during last weekend’s intense heatwave to conceal high temperatures from patients.
+A whistle-blower claimed that once temperatures on a ward reached 30.8 degrees Celsius on Sunday, May 24, managers took away the thermometers.

-The Somerset NHS Foundation Trust, which oversees Yeovil Hospital, stated they have no knowledge of any temperature sensors being removed from wards.
-They emphasized that significant efforts have been made to improve cooling throughout the hospital.
+The Somerset NHS Foundation Trust stated they have no knowledge of any temperature sensors being removed at Yeovil Hospital.
+Instead, they highlighted their active efforts to manage heat by relocating cooling units to wards in need.

-A trust spokesperson commented: “Over the past year, we have increased cooling units across Yeovil Hospital, including in our Women’s Hospital, where all birthing rooms now have integrated heating and cooling systems.
-We recently acquired 30 new mobile cooling units to supplement the existing 15 units, reducing our need to hire additional equipment.
-These were distributed across areas on Friday, May 22, and over the weekend by our estates and facilities team.”
+A spokesperson for the trust said, “Over the past year, we have increased cooling units at Yeovil Hospital, including all birthing rooms in the Women’s Hospital now featuring heating and cooling systems as standard.
+We have also added 30 new mobile cooling units to supplement the 15 existing ones, minimizing the need to rent extra equipment.
+These were strategically placed by our estates and facilities team starting Friday, May 22, and throughout the weekend.”

-They added, “We continually monitor temperatures closely to maintain a safe and comfortable environment for patients and staff throughout the year.”
+The trust reassured the public, stating, “We constantly monitor temperatures to ensure a safe, comfortable environment for both patients and staff throughout the year.”

-Heatwaves pose health risks even indoors, notably for vulnerable groups such as children, the elderly, pregnant women, individuals on antidepressants, those with substance use issues, and people with chronic health conditions.
+It’s important to note that heatwaves pose serious health risks indoors as well.
+Vulnerable groups include children, elderly individuals, pregnant women, those taking antidepressants, people with substance use issues, and individuals with chronic health conditions.

 SUBSCRIBE FOR UPDATES